-Hands on Hartford, Inc. (the "Agency") is a tax-exempt, nonprofit, nonsectarian agency whose mission is to strengthen community in Hartford by responding faithfully to people in need through programs that change lives and renew human possibility.
+Hands on Hartford, Inc. (the "Agency" or "Hands on Hartford") is a tax-exempt, nonprofit, nonsectarian agency whose mission is to strengthen community in Hartford by responding faithfully to people in need through programs that change lives and renew human possibility.